cseanburns/electronic_resource_mgmt/lectures/01-the-erm-librarian.md

 digital technology.
 We're a long way off from settling on anything stable and still face challenges and frustrations.

-## Our Readings -- the nature of ERM librarianship
+## Our Readings: The nature of ERM librarianship

 Our readings this week provide nice introductions to electronic resource librarianship and help frame this entire course.
 The first article by Stachokas